Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/mwCn2Q0.png "Optional title")

 For now creating the tetromino I looped through the current array, and added currentPosition and index.
 The currentPosition variable represents the current vertical position of the tetromino on the game board.
 Index refers to the individual cells that make up the tetromino.
 With adding those two together we get the absolute position of each div on the game board.
-I then access the corresponding boxes array which represents the DOM element of the div in the game board grid with this _boxes[currentPosition + index]_ and set the color of the tetromino.
+I then access the corresponding boxes array which represents the DOM element of the div in the game board grid with these _boxes[currentPosition + index]_ and set the color of the tetromino.

 ![Alt text](https://i.imgur.com/4hPQ4Z7.png "Optional title")